Fathom is hiring for multiple positions across our nationwide sites! To see all open positions, click here.

 Abrasive Blast (Grit & Ceramic)

-Abrasive blasting removes imperfections, rust, or other contaminants from the surface of a part.
-It is often used in preparation for a coating application.
-Abrasive blasting methods include micro-abrasive blasting, bristle blasting, bead blasting, and more.
+Abrasive blasting removes imperfections, rust and other contaminants from the surface of a part.
+It’s also used to prepare the surface of a part for coating.
+Abrasive blasting methods include micro-abrasive blasting, bristle blasting and bead blasting.

 Shot Peen

-Shot peening is used to add strength and reduce the stress profile of a part.
-Multiple shots are directed at the surface of the part.
-The shot peen causes deformation on the part surface.
-The deformation creates a compressive stressed layer that will protect the part and add durability.
+Shot peening adds strength and reduces the stress profile of metal parts.
+Multiple shots are directed at its surface, causing deformation.
+This creates a compressive stress layer that protects the part and improves its durability.

 Optical Polish

-Optical polishing is used to create a micro-finish or super-finish on a surface for further processing.
-Optical polish is best used on projects with geometries in low quantities that are not tolerance dependent.
+Optical polishing creates a micro-finish or super-finish on a surface for further processing.
+Optical polishing works well for parts with low production quantities and those that don’t have critical tolerances.

 Electrochemical Polishing

-Electrochemical polishing produces a mirror-like finish on metal surfaces and is sometimes used to prepare a metal part for additional finishing.
-The part is placed into an electrolytic solution alongside a cathode of copper or lead.
+Electrochemical polishing produces a mirror-like finish on metal surfaces.
+It’s sometimes used to prepare a metal part for additional finishing.
+The part is placed into an electrolytic solution next to a cathode.
 An electric current moves through the solution, transferring metal ions to the part.
-The transferred material will smooth the surface of the part.
+The coating material creates a smooth surface.

 Abrasive Flow Machining